naccrat/wooley-art/_products/link-hero-of-hyrule.md

 title: The Hero of Hyrule
 layout: product
 software:
-cat: Zelda, Games
+cat: Legand of Zelda
 description_markdown: >-
-  Stunning abstract graffiti painting of Link from The Legend of Zelda
+  Stunning abstract graffiti painting of Link from The Legend of Zelda.
 date: 2023-05-10 11:48:06 +0100
 last_modified_at: '2023-05-10'
 id: soon-jekyll